biscuitglitter/learning-api/README.md

 # learning-api

-i will be using this repository to learn about APIs from the odin project curriculum and the jonas schmedtmann javascript course. also learning how to use template literals
+i will be using this repository to learn about APIs from the odin project curriculum and the jonas schmedtmann javascript course. also learning to use template literals